 BotDetect CAPTCHA Generator Homepage

 BotDetect™ CAPTCHA generator is a form security solution using Captcha challenges, that are easy for humans but hard for bots, to prevent automated page posting.
 Bots are kept from accessing protected website functionality using Captcha images specifically designed to be out of reach of computer vision and OCR technologies.
-BotDetect also provides an audio Captcha alternative to keep websites accessible to people with impaired vision, enabling you to make WCAG and Section 508 compliant websites.
+BotDetect also provides an audio Captcha alternative enabling you to make WCAG and Section 508 compliant websites in order to keep your websites accessible to people with impaired vision.

 BotDetect is unique among Captcha generators in offering many Captcha image and sound styles.
 While each of them is easily comprehensible to human users, randomly using multiple Captcha generation algorithms makes the generated Captcha challenge practically impossible to pass automatically.